 2. Decide on a friend offer

-Similarly, 10-20% of the value of your product.
+What referral incentives are you going to offer for friends?
+Many choose, 10-20% of the value of your product.
 This is the discount that your advocates’ friends get.
 You may want to use the same that you use.

 3. Setup your referral email – this is the email that advocates will forward to their friends

 This is what the default ReferralCandy referral email template currently looks like:

 You can use the ReferralCandy email template editor to customize and modify your referral email to suit your brand style:

 The referral email template is setup such that all you need to do is upload your logo.
 Once you’ve set your referral reward and friend offer, the refer a friend template system will automatically populate the email with default copy (as above).